LBNL-ETA/DFLEXLIBS/README.md

    pip install -r requirements.txt
    ```

-   Alternatively, create a virtual environment with the controls package and other required dependencies using `pipenv`.
+   Create a virtual environment with the controls package and other required dependencies using `pipenv`.
 Run the following command:

    ```
    pipenv install --dev